RickStrahl/AlbumViewerVNext/Readme.md

 To use Sql Server create a new empty database and then point the connection string at the new database.
 Make sure the account the Web server is running under has rights to create tables and then read/write data.

 #### To develop the AlbumViewer Angular 2 example
+The Angular front end sits in a separate AlbumViewerAngular project folder and is built separately from the ASP.NET Core application.

-The front end in the repo comes with pre-compiled .js files for the sample, so the application will just run through IIS Express/IIS or Kestrel.
+The sample however, does ship with pre-compiled .js files for the sample that have been copied into the Web project's **wwwroot** folder so the application will just run through IIS Express/IIS or Kestrel.

 Making changes to the Angular 2.0 application requires transpiling of the typescript source files.
 In order to make changes to the Angular 2 client sample run the following from a command window:

 ```
-cd <installFolder>\src\AlbumViewerNetCore
+cd <installFolder>\src\AlbumViewerAngular
 npm install
-npm run build
-npm start
+ng serve
 ```

-then navigate to **http://localhost:3000** to run the application.
+then navigate to **http://localhost:4200** to run the application.
 Note this uses the WebPack development server rather than through IIS Express or Kestrel.

 Depending on which port you run the ASP.NET Core application you may have to change the API server base URL which defaults to **http://localhost:5000/** in the `app/business/appConfiguration.ts` file.